nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

    "last_name": "Johnson",
    "email": "jack_johnson@yahoo.com"
 }
-You should receive a response with the new customer added and their {id} which you will use in the PUT below.
+You should receive a response with the new customer added and their {id} which you will use in the PUT and DELETE below.

 To update a customer call, don't forget to populate the "Content-Type" header with the format you are sending.
 Here we are updating customer with {id} that was returned to you in the POST, you need to send that customer in the body.